-Southern Mayan Ruins (1.5 hours drive) -Visit "Nim Li Punit and Lubantun" situated along the southern highway.
-These ruins are in the foothills of the Maya Mountains and overlook the Toledo coastal plain, milpas (corn fields) and the rainforest.
-Nim Li Punit is a comparatively small site with one main plaza, one pyramid, and one ball court, but has a large number of stelae; twenty-five large, often huge, stone slabs and pillars, eight of them carved.
-Lubaantun is a late Classic ceremonial center and largest Mayan Archaeological site in southern Belize and the large pyramids and residences are made of dressed stone blocks with no mortar binding them together.
+Southern Mayan Ruins (1.5 hour drive) -Visit "Nim Li Punit and Lubaantun" situated along the southern highway.
+These ruins are in the foothills of the Maya Mountains and overlook the Toledo coastal plain, milpas (corn fields) and the rain forest.
+Nim Li Punit is a comparatively small site with one main plaza, one pyramid and one ball court but has a large number of stelae; eight of them carved, along with twenty-five large stone slabs and pillars.
+Lubaantun is a late Classic ceremonial center and the largest Mayan Archaeological site in southern Belize.
+The large pyramids and residences are made of dressed stone blocks with no mortar binding them together.

-Cayo Mayan Ruins (2 hours drive) -Explore the "Xunantunich" and "Cahal Pech" ruins near San Ignacio town.
-Both ruins are half hour away and make for a great day trip.
-Xunantunich is an impressive site with six major plazas, more than 25 temples and palaces, and a new museum.
+Cayo Mayan Ruins (2 hour drive) -Explore the "Xunantunich" and "Cahal Pech" ruins near San Ignacio town.
+Both ruins are a half hour away and make for a great day trip.
+Xunantunich is an impressive site with six major plazas, more than 25 temples and palaces and a new museum.
 The 2 species of monkeys in Belize, Howler and Spider, are often seen and heard at Xunantunich.
-Cahal Pech includes 7 plazas, 2 ball courts, 6 plain Stella and 1 alter, as well as temple pyramids.
-Cahal Pech is also the second oldest structure in the Mayan world and offers a view over the city of San Ignacio Town and the Belize River valley.
+Cahal Pech includes 7 plazas, 2 ball courts, 6 plain stelae, 1 alter, as well as temple pyramids.
+Cahal Pech is the second oldest structure in the Mayan world and offers a view over the town of San Ignacio and the Belize River valley.